 - Ground-level pressure differences are more pronounced

-- There’s minimal airflow dilution from open windows
+- There is minimal airflow dilution from open windows

 What About Georgia and South Carolina?